Rylith/TouchpadTestV2/README.md

 ## How to use?

 - Be sure that the ip address of computer is accessible
-- Be sure that the bluetooth is activated on mobile and it is connected on the same network as computer
+- Be sure that the bluetooth is activated on mobile and it is connected on the same network as the computer
 - Launch "run_server_without_test_interface" or "run_server_with_test_interface"
 - With test interface go to Tools->Settings and get ip address
 - Launch application on mobile